savevsgames/Symptom_Savior/DEVELOPMENT_PLAN.md

 4. **Security Audit**: HIPAA compliance review and implementation

 This plan transforms your excellent foundation into a production-ready medical application that provides real value to users while maintaining the highest standards for security, performance, and user experience.
 The focus on beautiful, purposeful design ensures your app will stand out in the competitive healthcare app market.

+# 2025-06-22 5:48 AM - SUMMARY OF APPLICATION PROGRESS

+## Here is the current status of the project's issues:

+### Phase 0: Dev Tools and Base Setup

+#### Issue #1: Set up centralized logging for development and debugging
+Status: Completed
+Progress: A logger utility is implemented in utils/logger.ts with different log levels and debug toggles.
+It is integrated into various modules.

+#### Issue #2: Configure environment variable toggles and secret management
+Status: Completed
+Progress: .env.example is present, and lib/config.ts handles environment variables and feature toggles.

+#### Issue #3: Build base reusable UI components and theme
+Status: Completed
+Progress: Core UI components (BaseButton, BaseTextInput, BaseCard, SymptomCard, TreatmentCard, DoctorVisitCard, VoiceInput, VoiceRecordButton) are implemented in components/ui/, and a global theme is defined in lib/theme.ts.

+### Phase 1: Project Scaffolding and Authentication

+#### Issue #4: Initialize Expo project structure with Router and dependencies
+Status: Completed
+Progress: The Expo Router project structure with root, auth, and tabs layouts is set up, and necessary dependencies are installed.

+#### Issue #5: Integrate Supabase client and configure RLS authentication
+Status: Completed
+Progress: The Supabase client is configured in lib/supabase.ts to handle RLS and authentication.

+#### Issue #6: Implement user sign-up and login screens with Supabase Auth
+Status: Completed
+Progress: app/(auth)/sign-in.tsx and app/(auth)/sign-up.tsx provide functional sign-up and login forms using Supabase Auth.

+#### Issue #7: Enforce authenticated access and navigation flow
+Status: Completed
+Progress: app/index.tsx handles conditional redirection based on authentication status, and a logout mechanism is available in the profile screen.

+### Phase 2: Core Symptom Tracking

+#### Issue #8: Create user_symptoms table in Supabase with RLS policy
+Status: Completed
+Progress: The user_symptoms table is defined in the Supabase schema with appropriate RLS policies.

+#### Issue #9: Implement 'Log New Symptom' form and save entry to database
+Status: Completed
+Progress: The AddSymptom form in app/add-symptom.tsx successfully saves new symptom entries to the Supabase database.

+#### Issue #10: Connect Symptom History screen to live data
+Status: Completed
+Progress: The Symptoms screen in app/(tabs)/symptoms/index.tsx fetches and displays live symptom data from Supabase, including search and filter functionality.

+#### Issue #11: Build Symptom Detail view for logged entries
+Status: Completed
+Progress: The SymptomDetail screen in app/(tabs)/symptoms/[id].tsx displays comprehensive details of a selected symptom.

+#### Issue #12: Build Symptom Detail view for logged entries
+Status: Completed
+Progress: This is a duplicate of Issue #11 and is considered completed as part of that work.
+Phase 3: AI and Voice Features

+#### Issue #13: Create AI Assistant chat interface screen
+Status: Completed
+Progress: The Assistant screen in app/(tabs)/assistant.tsx provides a functional chat UI.

+#### Issue #14: Integrate AI query handling using TxAgent RAG API
+Status: Completed
+Progress: The callTxAgent function in lib/api.ts is integrated, allowing the AI assistant to process user queries and return responses.

+#### Issue #15: Enable text-to-speech playback of AI responses ElevenLabs integration
+Status: Completed
+Progress: The ttsService in lib/tts.ts is implemented for text-to-speech, and app/(tabs)/assistant.tsx uses it to play AI responses.

+#### Issue #16: Support voice input speech-to-text for querying the AI
+Status: Completed
+Progress: The VoiceRecordButton and speechService in lib/speech.ts enable voice input and transcription for AI queries.

+#### Issue #17: Log AI consultation interactions in database
+Status: Partially Implemented
+Progress: The logConsultation function exists in lib/api.ts and processes the data, but it currently logs to the console instead of inserting into the medical_consultations table in Supabase.

+### Phase 4: Profile & Context Injection

+#### Issue #18: Implement Personal Information screen and update profile data
+Status: Completed
+Progress: The PersonalInfo screen in app/(tabs)/profile/personal-info.tsx allows users to manage their personal details, which are saved to user_medical_profiles.

+#### Issue #19: Implement Medical History screen for conditions medications allergies
+Status: Completed
+Progress: The MedicalHistory screen in app/(tabs)/profile/medical-history.tsx enables users to add and manage their medical conditions, medications, and allergies.

+#### Issue #20: Incorporate user profile context into AI assistant responses
+Status: Completed
+Progress: The AI assistant now uses the user's profile data as context for more personalized responses.

+### Phase 5: Analytics & Insights

+#### Issue #21: Implement Trends screen with symptom analytics charts
+Status: Completed
+Progress: The Trends screen in app/trends.tsx displays charts for symptom analytics.

+#### Issue #22: Add pattern recognition for symptom trends and insights
+Status: Completed
+Progress: The Trends screen includes logic to generate insights based on symptom patterns.

+### Phase 6: Future Extensions

+#### Issue #23: Integrate TavusAI video avatar generation stub for future
+Status: Completed
+Progress: The project includes placeholders and configuration for TavusAI integration, as a stub for future development.

+#### Issue #24: Implement emergency symptom detection and user alerts
+Status: Partially Implemented
+Progress: Emergency detection is implemented for AI chat responses, but client-side detection when logging symptoms in app/add-symptom.tsx is not yet implemented.

+### Next-Step Issues (from phase_7.sh and phase_8.sh)

+#### Issue #27: Implement Symptom Detail View with edit/delete
+Status: Completed
+Progress: The SymptomDetail screen (app/(tabs)/symptoms/[id].tsx) already includes functionality for editing and deleting symptom entries.

+#### Issue #28: Generate concise Health‑Profile summary string in Assistant
+Status: Pending
+Progress: The AI assistant currently sends a full context object, but a concise summary string has not yet been implemented.

+#### Issue #29: Secure ElevenLabs integration by moving API key to backend
+Status: Pending
+Progress: The ElevenLabs API key is still directly used on the client-side; it needs to be moved to a backend endpoint.

+#### Issue #30: Add floating‑label behaviour to BaseTextInput
+Status: Completed
+Progress: The BaseTextInput component in components/ui/BaseTextInput.tsx has implemented floating label behavior.

+#### Issue #31: Integrate Pexels hero images & Reanimated page transitions
+Status: Partially Implemented
+Progress: Pexels images are used in some components, but Reanimated-based page transitions are not yet implemented.

+#### Issue #32: Apply colour‑coded metrics & risk indicators across UI
+Status: Completed
+Progress: Color-coded indicators are applied to symptom severity, BMI, and charts in the Trends screen.

+#### Issue #33: Interactive drill‑down & animation for Trends charts
+Status: Pending
+Progress: The charts in the Trends screen are basic and do not yet include interactive drill-down or advanced animations.

+#### Issue #34: Add automated E2E & unit tests for symptom flow and AI chat
+Status: Pending
+Progress: No test files or testing framework setup are present in the project.